Lodge-Inspired Living Room Design

 Picture two identical sofas facing each other, or a pair of wingback chairs flanking a fireplace.
 This approach grounds the room, making it feel intentional and well-thought-out.
 It’s about creating visual pairs that speak to each other.

-While colonial design often conjures images of formality, the truth is, it thrives on comfort.
-We've seen this work best when you bring in a variety of natural textures.
+While colonial design often conjures images of formality, it thrives on comfort. when you bring in a variety of natural textures.
 This isn't about clutter; it's about depth.

 Imagine a sisal rug underfoot, linen slipcovers on a sofa, and perhaps a woven rattan side table.
 These elements add an organic, tactile quality that softens the more structured pieces.
 It makes the space feel approachable, lived-in.